commitdev/docs/docs/eps/ep-pilot.md

 - The status of next steps for your pilot (continuing on full-time, extending the pilot, or offboarding)
 - The company’s offboarding process (if you choose not to continue)
 - Initial salary negotiations

-- We can support you with this!
+We can support you with your decision making process!
 Reach out to the Engineer Success team in your EPX Slack channel.

 ## How do I decide if I want to join a start-up full-time after my pilot?

 There are 5 key factors you might consider when deciding to join an SP full-time after your pilot.
 You might not say yes to all of these things!
 What’s most important is that you feel confidence that spending the next chapter of your professional career at this company will bring you enjoyment and/or purpose.

-It feels simple, but asking yourself “what decision am I most likely to regret?'' can sometimes be the re-framing you need to make a decision!
+It feels simple, but asking yourself “what decision am I most likely to regret?" can sometimes be the re-framing you need to make a decision!

 ### Accomplishment: